Penghu Refugee Camp: Baisha Chiangmei Camp

-Chiangmei Camp (also spelt as Jiangmei via pinyin, Chinese:講美, Taiwanese: Káng-bí), this refugee camp was also converted from former military barracks, and its formal name was the “Chinese Association for Relief and Ensuing Services (CARES).”
+Chiangmei Camp (also spelt as Jiangmei via pinyin, Chinese:講美, Taiwanese: Káng-bí), this refugee camp was also converted from former military barracks, and its formal name was the "Chinese Association for Relief and Ensuing Services (CARES)".
 As the number of refugees housed in Siyu gradually increased, the Siyu facility became insufficient.

-On December 1, 1978, a refugee camp in Chiangmei Village, Baisha Township, officially began operation, primarily accommodating Vietnamese refugees under the “Boat People Project.”
-On November 15, 1988, the Chiangmei Village camp was closed, having operated for a total of 11 years.
+On 1 December 1978, a refugee camp in Chiangmei Village, Baisha Township, officially began operation, primarily accommodating Vietnamese refugees under the "Boat People Project".
+On 15 November 1988, the Chiangmei Village camp was closed, having operated for a total of 11 years.
 Over that period, it received 45 groups comprising 2,098 people.
-The refugees were broadly categorized as “ethnic Chinese from South Vietnam,” “ethnic Chinese from North Vietnam,” and “Vietnamese (Kinh people),” with most of the ethnic Chinese refugees originating from Guangdong Province.
+The refugees were broadly categorized as "ethnic Chinese from South Vietnam", "ethnic Chinese from North Vietnam", and "Vietnamese (Kinh people)", with most of the ethnic Chinese refugees originating from Guangdong Province.
 Approximately 100 children were born at the camp.

 The camp was located at No. 141-2, Chiangmei Village, Baisha Township, Penghu County, near Chiangmei Elementary School.
-It is said that a few “anti-communist volunteers” who had escaped from Mainland China also stayed there.
+It is said that a few "anti-communist volunteers" who had escaped from Mainland China also stayed there.
 The remains of the refugee camp were completely demolished in April 2003.

 Military Announcement

-On March 10, 2003, shortly before the demolition of the Chiangmei Camp, journalist Asio Liu Chihsiung (劉吉雄), Liu Yu-ching (劉禹慶), and Chuang Hui-hui (莊惠惠) discovered a military notice titled “History of the Refugee Camp” inside the base.
+On 10 March 2003, shortly before the demolition of the Chiangmei Camp, journalist Asio Liu Chihsiung (劉吉雄), Liu Yu-ching (劉禹慶), and Chuang Hui-hui (莊惠惠) discovered a military notice titled "History of the Refugee Camp" inside the base.
 The contents are quoted as follows: